drogatkin/TJWS2/1.x/doc/sbc/README.md

 You can change some system settings using the utility *orangepi-config*.
 The utility can take care of several tasks mentioned below.

 ## ssh
 Although a server box is accessed remotely, it’s recommended to have a monitor and a keyboard connected to the Orange Pi box.
-You need a knowledge of a host name and password for remote connection.
+You need a knowledge of a host name and password for a remote connection.
 Default values are:

 > host: orangepi5